Morphonodepredictivemodel/morphonode/README.md

 ## RFC building and validation

 The **morphonode** package offers a number of functions to build and validate new RFC-based classifiers on-the-fly.
-These include: `buildPredictor`, `vpart`, `rfc`, and `brier`.
+These include: `buildPredictor`, `vpart`, and `brier`.
 The `buildPredictor` function creates an object of class `randomForest` (Liaw et al. 2002), including its performances, if a validation set is given:

 ```r
 # Firstly, let's create an ultrasound feature dataset of n subject (e.g., N = 500).